Yoga and breathing exercises help manage COPD

 COPD is characterised by persistent cough, irreversible airflow obstruction, dyspnea, increased work of breathing, gradual decline in lung function and a high rate of morbidity and mortality.
 The three lung disorders i.e. bronchitis, bronchial asthma and emphysema can lead to COPD.

-Recent research indicates that various programs like Pulmonary Rehabilitation, Tai chi and Yoga and Breathing training can help in relieving dyspnea and improves lung function.
+Recent research indicates that various programs like yoga, pulmonary rehabilitation, tai chi and breath ‘pranayama’ training can help…

 3. Helps to reduce respiratory rate

 4. Improves breath holding capacity

 5. Reduce dyspnea and breathlessness